dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 ## Key Points
+- We will implement Social Verification for the time being, but acknowledge biometric data may be useful as well.
 - **One individual** (person) per account, enforced through verification
 - Every individual resident of Earth can have an account, **no restriction** to gender, nationality, terms with any government or list of individuals
 - **Age 12** is the minimum age to open an account